 Solemn ceremonies are held at national cemeteries around the archipelago.
 Those official designated as heroes by the Indonesian government are honored in a variety of forums and activities.

 Events highlight the unique role of mothers specifically, and women in general.

 A lunar calendar, 10-11 days shorter than the Gregorian calendar.
 The calendar begins in the year that Mohammad took flight from Mecca to Medina.
 Each lunar month has 29 days.

 Gregorian or Roman Calendar

 Used throughout the world, this calendar marks its beginning with the birth of Christ.
 The year is divided into 12 months, consisting of 30 or 31 days, except for the month of February.

 Balinese Calendar - Saka-Wuku

-The Balinese calendar is a combination of Saka, the Hindu solar-lunar year of 12 moons, and the Javanese-Balinese Wuku calendar of 210 days which is divided into weeks.
+The Balinese calendar, aka Pawukon calendar, is a combination of Saka, the Hindu solar-lunar year of 12 moons, and the Javanese-Balinese Wuku calendar of 210 days which is divided into weeks.
 The combination of these two calendars and the many names for the different weeks and days make the Balinese calendar a complicated puzzle to solve.
 Experts in the field consult special charts and tables to determine days for the various religious festivals and significant days.

-The Balinese calendar is used to determine birthdays (oton), anniversaries of temples (odalan), and the many festivals and days for things that are so important in the everyday life of the Balinese.
-It is also used by rural Balinese to determine good days for the planting of crops.
+The Balinese calendar is used to determine auspicious days such as Balinese New Year, birthdays (oton), anniversaries of temples (odalan), and the many festivals and religious days.
+It's also used for rites of passage events that are important in the everyday life of the Balinese - marriage, tooth filing, and cremations.
+Rural Balinese use the Saka-Wuku calendar to determine good days for the planting of crops.
 The calendar is determined by the phases of the moon, the most important days being each full moon (purnama) and new moon (tilem).